zenhacks/zenhacks-site/source/job_rails_dev.md

 #### Required
 - 2 years+ experience with RoR
 - Adapted to Test-Driven Development
-- expert at Ruby, know design principles of OOP
+- Expert at Ruby, know design principles of OOP
-- expert at web programming with HTTP, TCP
+- Expert at web programming with HTTP, TCP
-- basic knowledge about html/css/javascript
+- Basic knowledge about html/css/javascript
-- basic knowledge about SQL language
+- Basic knowledge about SQL language

 #### Better Have
-- Experience javascript MVC framework
+- Experience with javascript MVC framework
 - Experience with e-commerce solutions
-- fluent in linux commands
+- Fluent in linux commands

 ## What do we offer?